 For instance, someone who falls in the 30% tax bracket, the effective return is only 5.6% per annum.
 If this person is willing to take some risk, a Systematic withdrawal plan (SWP) from a good quality debt fund (and not equity fund) may be a good choice (more tax efficient).

 Do note SWP can be a bit complex.
 It is not difficult to select a wrong fund for setting up a SWP.
 Recently, SBI MF deliberately tried to mislead customers into selecting a wrong fund for setting up a SWP.
+You need to select the right debt mutual fund for STP.

 If you are quite old, say 75 or above, you may get a much better income with an immediate annuity plan.